 Neuropathy and its associated symptoms are often the results of traumatic impact or repetitive stress—which is why many workers in high-risk industries suffer from them.
 Years of accumulated injuries (or one severe injury) can subject victims to a lifetime of pain and impaired function.
 Employers and insurance companies ought to compensate for these injuries.
 When they refuse to do so voluntarily, you need an attorney to hold them accountable.
 Arnold & Itkin has obtained billions in compensation for the injured.
 If you have been diagnosed with neuropathy from negligence, an on-the-job accident, or exposure to toxic chemicals, you may be entitled to financial compensation.

-Do not hesitate to contact a neuropathy injury attorney from Arnold & Itkin today for a free review of the facts in your case.
+Don't hesitate to contact a neuropathy injury attorney from Arnold & Itkin today for a free review of your case.
 We can help you get the answers and the necessary medical care you need.
 Call (888) 493-1629 now.